ansh-m14x/Kernel_CPH2015/Readme.md

-# King Kernel for Oppo A31 (MT6765)
+# Lotus Kernel for Oppo A31 (MT6765)

-`King Kernel` is a high-performance, precision-tuned kernel source for the **Oppo A31 (CPH2015/Project: `oppo6765_19581`)**.
+`Lotus Kernel` is a high-performance, precision-tuned kernel source for the **Oppo A31 (CPH2015/Project: `oppo6765_19581`)**.
 This project focuses on eliminating proprietary overhead, streamlining the block I/O path, and providing a modern, responsive foundation for custom ROM development.

 ---